w3c/miniapp-manifest/docs/explainer.md

 ## 4. Extension of the Web App Manifest

 The MiniApp manifest is developed in the way that it covers the most common practices in the  target ecosystems like 'Mini Program' [[1]](https://smartprogram.baidu.com/developer/index.html)[[2]](https://open.alipay.com/channel/miniIndex.htm)[[3]](https://mp.weixin.qq.com/cgi-bin/wx) and [Quick App](https://www.quickapp.cn/), while trying to be aligned (compatible) as much as possible with other existing and future web standards.
 In this sense, the MiniApp Manifest follows the recommendations of the <a href="https://w3ctag.github.io/design-principles/#extend-manifests">Web Platform Design Principles</a> to extend the <a href="https://www.w3.org/TR/appmanifest/">Web App Manifest</a>.
-Therefore, this specification extends the Web App Manifest though a defined[extension point](https://www.w3.org/TR/appmanifest/#extensibility), reusing members like `name`, `short_name`, `icons`, `dir`, and `lang`.
+Therefore, this specification extends the Web App Manifest through a defined[extension point](https://www.w3.org/TR/appmanifest/#extensibility), reusing members like `name`, `short_name`, `icons`, `dir`, and `lang`.

-A detailed comparison between the Web App Manifest and the MiniApp Manifest is presented in the [Appendix A](#a-miniapp-manifest-comparison-with-web-app-manifest).
+A detailed comparison between the Web App Manifest and the MiniApp Manifest is presented in [Appendix A](#a-miniapp-manifest-comparison-with-web-app-manifest).

 On the other hand, MiniApp manifest has different assumptions on the hosting platforms and the form of application from those of Web App Manifest, so there are aspects that are not matched:

-1. **Platform difference:** MiniApp needs to cover the cases that the application hosting platforms are not based on the web/browser, such as a native OS or a hosting application running on top of the OS.
-The software architecture is more like a native application rather than a web application (although it leverages some web technologies).
-Therefore, a MiniApp manifest needs to manage the compatibility more strictly between its application version and the platform version than that in the web environment.
-Member attributes such as `device_type`, the `version` object (with the members`code` and `name`), and `platform_version` object (with `min_code`, `release_type` and `target_code`) are specified for that purpose, but are not necessary for a web application.
-And strict permission management by the `req_permissions` attribute is also needed to control the access to local resources (sensitive data and powerful functions) via the hosting platform.
+1. **Platform difference:** MiniApp needs to cover the cases in that the application hosting platforms are not based on the web/browser, such as a native OS or a hosting application running on top of the OS.
+The software architecture is more like a native application than a web application (although it leverages some web technologies).
+Therefore, a MiniApp manifest needs to manage compatibility more strictly between versions of the application and platform than in the web environment.
+Member attributes such as `device_type`, the `version` object (with the `code` and `name` members), and `platform_version` object (with `min_code`, `release_type`, and `target_code`) are specified for that purpose.
+However, they are not necessary for a web application.
+Moreover, strict permission management by the `req_permissions` attribute is also needed to control the access to local resources (sensitive data and powerful functions) via the hosting platform.

-2. **Application form difference:** A MiniApp typically consists of a set of pages and/or widgets.
-A MiniApp page/widget is similar to a web page in the sense of developing techniques (e.g., JS, CSS), but is different in many other ways like the life-cycle, the layout, components and system APIs.
+2. **Application form difference:** A MiniApp typically consists of pages and/or widgets.
+A MiniApp page/widget is similar to a web page in developing techniques (e.g., JS, CSS) but is different in many other ways like the life-cycle, the layout, components, and system APIs.
 More importantly, these pages/widgets are organically composed views/activities of the MiniApp rather than independent web pages.
-The MiniApp manifest needs to provide means to organize and configure them into a common look and feel (e.g. navigation bar, scrolling behavior, width adaptation) by the attributes like `window`, `pages` and `widgets`.
-Moreover, web app manifests are deployed in an HTML page using a `link` element, but MiniApp manifests are included within a MiniApp [package](https://www.w3.org/TR/miniapp-packaging/), and does not depend on HTML binding.
+The MiniApp manifest needs to provide means to organize and configure them into a common look and feel (e.g., navigation bar, scrolling behavior, width adaptation) by the attributes like `window`, `pages`, and `widgets`.
+Moreover, web app manifests are deployed in an HTML page using a `link` element, but MiniApp manifests are included within a MiniApp [package](https://www.w3.org/TR/miniapp-packaging/) and do not depend on HTML binding.

-As both work are still under development, it is worth further evaluating the possibilities of alignment from each side.
-From MiniApp perspective, further study could be investigating the usability of some unmapped member attributes (such as `categories`, `screenshots`) of Web App Manifest in the context of MiniApp.
+As both works are still under development, it is worth further evaluating the possibilities of alignment from each side.
+From the MiniApp perspective, further study could be investigating the usability of some unmapped member attributes (such as `categories`, `screenshots`) of Web App Manifest in the context of MiniApp.

 ## A. MiniApp Manifest comparison with Web App Manifest

-The following table mainly describes the comparison between the manifest attributes in MiniApp and Web App. "-" in the table means that there is no such attribute in the corresponding manifest.
+The following table mainly compares between the manifest attributes in MiniApp and Web App.
+The "-" character in the table indicates the absence of such attribute in the corresponding manifest.

 [MiniApp Manifest](https://www.w3.org/TR/miniapp-manifest/) | [Web App Manifest](https://www.w3.org/TR/appmanifest/) + [Application Information](https://www.w3.org/TR/manifest-app-info/) |	Comparison
 :---    |:--        |:---